-The University will only notify the Department of Home Affairs of the outcome if:
+The University will only notify the Department of Home Affairs of the outcome if you:

-- You choose not to appeal an unsatisfactory outcome
+- Choose not to appeal an unsatisfactory outcome.

-- You choose not to appeal to the Ombudsman after an appeal to the Academic Board
+- Elect not to appeal to the Ombudsman after an appeal to the Academic Board.

-- You do not advise the Academic Secretary of an appeal to the Victorian Ombudsman within the 10 working days
+- Do not advise the Academic Secretary of an appeal to the Victorian Ombudsman within the 10 working days.

-- You exhaust the appeal options listed above and the original decision is still upheld
+- Exhaust the appeal options listed above and the original decision is still upheld.